demoray/demoray.github.io/_posts/2020-01-16-working-from-home.md

 ---
 layout: post
-title: Advice for working from home:
+title: Advice for working from home
 ---